Hardship is both unpredictable and worrisome.

 It’s not easy to get up every day wondering when/whether you will be able to keep paying the mortgage – or whether it just doesn’t make sense to keep throwing money at a mortgage balance that’s higher than the value of your house.

 You wonder… can they come get me?
 Can I stick it out?
 Will I ever be able to buy again?
 Do I even care about buying again?

-Don’t wait, because there’s one thing that’s certain – doing nothing and allowing the bank to foreclose is the very worst thing you could do.
+There’s one thing that’s certain: doing nothing and allowing the bank to foreclose is the very worst thing you could do.

 The sooner you decide to take action, the sooner you reduce the stress.
 Whether you are behind on your payments, know it will happen in the future, or simply want to quit depleting your resources on a house with negative equity, the time to act really is now.

 In fact, if you’ve gotten behind on payments and want to avoid foreclosure, you really need to act yesterday.

 While some banks are behind on their paperwork, your foreclosure could be complete within 6 to 8 months of your first missed payment.
 Once you’ve received a notice of default, the foreclosure could be complete in a little over 90 days.

 A San Diego Short Sale is the safest option